lmccart/Smarter-Home/README.md

 What does it mean to capture a private space?
 What happens when networked technologies are brought into this?
 What roles do surveillance, data collection, and telepresence play?

-### House Work and Art Work
-How do we think about labor in the home?
-Where is power embedded, and what are strategies for pushing back?
-How does automation shift the flow of control?
-We will look at artists dealing with house work, making art work in their homes, and the technologies that accompany these practices.

 ### Guest Artist: [Max Hawkins](https://maxhawkins.me/)
 What if home were algorithmically generated in realtime?